Yuan-Meng/personal_website/content/posts/newgrads.md

 # Track #1: Machine Learning

 ## **TL;DR**
-> If you want a career in ML, nowadays you likely need to master state-of-the-art models (Research Scientist, Applied Scientist, or Machine Learning Scientist), software engineering (Machine Learning Engineer or Software Engineer, Machine Learning), or both --- the days when data scientists could simply hand an out-of-box model in a Jupyter notebook to an ML engineer to productionize may be gone at many tech companies.
+If you want a career in ML nowadays, there are more opportunities in non-tech industries (e.g., banks, insurance, healthcare, consulting, telecommunication, etc.).
+To work at an ML person at a tech company, you likely need to master state-of-the-art models (Research Scientist, Applied Scientist, or Machine Learning Scientist), software engineering (Machine Learning Engineer or Software Engineer, Machine Learning), or both --- the days when data scientists could simply hand an out-of-box model in a Jupyter notebook to an ML engineer to productionize may be gone in tech.

 ## 500 names of ML data scientists 🦄